Physical Therapy Treatments For Paraplegia

 4. Gait Training

-Gait training helps individuals living with paraplegia relearn how to walk.
+Gait training therapy helps individuals living with paraplegia relearn how to walk.

 It typically involves the aid of supportive devices such as parallel bars, walkers, and weight bearing equipment.